 Statistics may be taken as a minor in the BA.
 A minor in Statistics requires a minimum of ± 12 to a maximum of ± 42 at the senior level and must include at least ± 6 at the 300- or 400-level.
+Extensive MATH prerequisites are required for senior level STAT courses in addition to STAT 151.
+Students should review prerequisites for all STAT courses as early as possible in the program.

-Students majoring in Economics who wish to take Statistics as a minor should refer to §44.8.3.
+Students majoring in Economics who wish to take Statistics as a minor should refer to §44.9.3